-Note that the JS SDK for web supports only authorization codes.
+Note that the JS SDK and basic web support only authentication via authorization codes.

 In your app's dashboard, there is a switch labeled Enable Client Access Token Flow.
-When that switch is ON, the default, your client application will (after a successful login) directly receive a long-lived access token, which it is then responsible for securely passing to your server to be used in API calls.
+When that switch is ON, your client application can (after a successful login) directly receive a long-lived access token, which it is then responsible for securely passing to your server to be used in API calls.